-8.1 Hercules Technology Growth Capital, Inc. or its assignee or nominee (which assignee or nominee shall be an affiliate of Lender) shall have the right, in its discretion, to participate in any one or more Subsequent Financings in an aggregate amount, for all such Subsequent Financings in which Lender and/or its assignee(s) or nominee(s) participate, of up to One Million Dollars (\$1,000,000), on the same terms, conditions and pricing afforded to others participating in any such Subsequent Financing; provided, that Lender shall be afforded the same notice period as other investors participating in such Subsequent Financing; provided further that, in the event of any Subsequent Financing (a) that is a private placement under Section 4(2) of the Securities Act of 1933, as amended (or otherwise exempt from the registration requirements of such act), (b) that has an initial closing prior to the Lender receiving five Business Days' advance written notice to accept or decline to participate in such Subsequent Financing, and (c) in which Lender's participation or potential participation, then the Company shall allow the Lender to participate in an additional closing of the Subsequent Financing within 30 days of, and otherwise on the same, terms, conditions and pricing in, the initial closing but no less than five (5) Business Days after Lender has been provided advance written notice to accept or decline to participate in such Subsequent Financing.
+8.1 Hercules Technology Growth Capital, Inc. or its assignee or nominee (which assignee or nominee shall be an affiliate of Lender) shall have the right, in its discretion, to participate in any one or more Subsequent Financings in an aggregate amount, for all such Subsequent Financings in which Lender and/or its assignee(s) or nominee(s) participate, of up to One Million Dollars (\$1,000,000), on the same terms, conditions and pricing afforded to others participating in any such Subsequent Financing; provided, that Lender shall be afforded the same notice period as other investors participating in such Subsequent Financing; provided further that, in the event of any Subsequent Financing (a) that is a private placement under Section 4(2) of the Securities Act of 1933, as amended (or otherwise exempt from the registration requirements of such act), (b) that has an initial closing prior to the Lender receiving five Business Days' advance written notice to accept or decline to participate in such Subsequent Financing, and (c) in which Lender's participation or potential participation would not cause stockholder consent of the Borrower to be required under applicable NASDAQ rules, which consent would not be required but for Lender's participation or potential participation, then the Company shall allow the Lender to participate in an additional closing of the Subsequent Financing within 30 days of, and otherwise on the same, terms, conditions and pricing in, the initial closing but no less than five (5) Business Days after Lender has been provided advance written notice to accept or decline to participate in such Subsequent Financing.